cockroachdb/docs/src/current/v23.1/spatial-data-overview.md

 summary: A summary of CockroachDB's support for storing and querying spatial data.
 toc: true
 docs_area: reference.sql
+key: spatial-features.html
 ---

 CockroachDB supports efficiently storing and querying spatial data.

 See the links below for more information about how to use CockroachDB for spatial use cases.